 In this article, we’ll explore ways to successfully upgrade your Miata to enhance its performance and boost its endurance.
 We hope you enjoy it!

 If you want to see your Miata cruise, make sure it has a proper cold air intake.
 Installing an air intake will cause your Miata to breathe easily, which in turn allows for more horsepower and torque.
 It also boosts your acceleration speed.

 Several air intake systems produce a 5-6 HP gain, with power increases that begin at mid-range and steadily increase.
 Once you’ve installed your induction, you’ll find that your throttle speed also increases.
 This speed happens as increased airflow causes your engine to respond more quickly.

 Upgrade Your Mazda Miata Exhaust System

-When you upgrade your induction system, the natural next step is to upgrade your exhaust system.
+When you upgrade your induction system, the natural next step is to upgrade your Exhaust Parts.
 As more air flows into your engine, you need an enhanced way of getting that air out of the system.
 That’s where your exhaust comes in.